Conventional loan rates and requirements for 2020

 Published rate averages are often based on the “perfect” applicant — one with great credit and a large down payment.
 Your rate might be higher or lower.

 It pays to get at least three written quotes from different lenders, no matter which loan length or conventional loan type you choose.
 According to one government study, applicants who shopped around receive rates up to 0.50% lower than non-shopping.

-Get a conventional rate quote to based on your information, not on that of an average buyer.Check your conventional loan rates today (Aug 10th, 2020)
+Get a conventional rate quote based on your information — not on the information of an average buyer.Check your conventional loan rates today (Oct 27th, 2020)